-Note: You do not need to check the Set up SSO with a third party identity provider box.
+Note: You do not need to check the Set up SSO with third-party identity provider box.

 - Click Save.

-Any user who attempts to change their Google password is directed to your webpage with the correct instructions.
-For details on this process, see Set up single sign-on for managed Google Accounts using third-party Identity providers.
+Any user who attempts to change their Google password is directed to your page with the correct instructions.
+For details on this process, go to Set up single sign-on for managed Google Accounts using third-party Identity providers.

-Note: Super administrators bypass SSO settings on G Suite.
-When a super administrator attempts to change their password they are redirected to their Google Account.
+Note: Super administrators bypass SSO settings on Google Workspace.
+When a super administrator attempts to change their password, they’re redirected to their Google Account.
 Learn more